 After suffering a brain hemorrhage during a telephone press conference, which left him with a speech problem and some uncooperative limbs, Sen. Johnson worked arduously at physical therapy that enabled him to resume his work schedule with the Senate, and then worked as arduously at his duties.
-Despite some loud outcries from those perennial depreciators and traducers who never miss an opportunity to inflict damage on other humans, Sen. Johnson won another election, rose to the chair of the banking subcommittee of the House Appropriations Committee, and did the important work for his constituents.
+Despite some loud outcries from those perennial depreciators and traducers who never miss an opportunity to inflict damage on other humans, Sen. Johnson won another election, rose to the chair of the banking subcommittee of the Senate Appropriations Committee, and did the important work for his constituents.
 Rather than let the debilities from a brain injury end his work life and retreat from public life, Sen. Johnson demonstrated what it takes to remain viable and productive in the hectic business of politics.
 He had to be more selective about public appearances because of the extra considerations and effort they take, but he demonstrated how to manage around problems in order to get essential work accomplished.

 One afternoon shortly after he returned to work on the Senate floor, Sen. Johnson came to McLaughlin on the Standing Rock Reservation for the dedication of a new tribal business center.
 The center is devoted to facilitating the start up of enterprises that can serve the economy and the culture of the reservation.
 Sen. Johnson was rolled up to the podium in a wheel chair, then stood up and read a statement he had prepared, a measure he took to insure that his words are carefully chosen and delivered with clarity.
 But his appearance at Standing Rock had more purpose than to encourage an economic enterprise.
 At the time, Standing Rock had experienced some troubling law enforcement problems, and Sen. Johnson and Rep. Herseth Sandlin had facilitated augmenting the tribal police force with some federal help from the BIA police.
 Sen. Johnson's appearance was evidence that the people of Standing Rock were being served in accordance with the original treaties and agreements that created the reservations and that their elected representatives were attending to their needs.